SnowEx/uavsar_pytools/README.md

 Note that this will require the extra packages (GDAL) specified in the setup.py.
 If you need this functionality please pip install using: `pip install uavsar_pytools[extra]`.

-Single look complex (SLC) images and other Uavsar images without a .grd extension may be in [radar slant range](https://earth.esa.int/eogateway/missions/ers/radar-courses/radar-course-2#:~:text=The%20distance%20between%20any%20point,ground%20directly%20underneath%20the%20radar).
+Single look complex (SLC) uavsar images and other Uavsar images without a .grd extension may be in [radar slant range](https://earth.esa.int/eogateway/missions/ers/radar-courses/radar-course-2#:~:text=The%20distance%20between%20any%20point,ground%20directly%20underneath%20the%20radar).
 This means that in order to view the image in the image in it's correct location you will need to project it to a coordinate system.
 The `geolocate_uavsar` function takes an array of lat, long, and heights called a .llh file and projects a uavsar image from radar to ground range.
 The .llh file is provided with slant range images in both the asf and jpl websites.

 ```
 from uavsar_pytools.georeference import geolocate_uavsar